pixarbasim/100-days-of-code/log.md

 ### Day 5: Aug 5, 2018
 **Today's progress**: Added keyboard view to the page.
 Keys will be highlighted on keyboard when pressed.

+### Day 6: August 6, 2018
+***Today's progress***: Faced some struggle today trying to bind key presses to visible keyboard on screen.
+Currently, I am using a json object for all the keys in a row along with there shift keys.
+Could not figure out how to change styles of a particular button when pressed to highlight.
+Will try creating a vue template for each key.